+Further details about:

-Further details about context fields and open options can be found in "Using the options of the MQOPEN call" in the MQSeries Application Programming Guide.
-Further details about security can be found in Chapter 10, "Protecting MQSeries objects" in the MQSeries System Administration book for V5.1 of MQSeries for AIX, HP-UX, OS/2 Warp, Sun Solaris, and Windows NT, the MQSeries for Windows User's Guide, or in the MQSeries System Management Guide or MQSeries Administration Guide for your platform.
+- Context fields and open options can be found in 'Using the options of the MQOPEN call' in the MQSeries Application Programming Guide. - Security can be found in Chapter 10, 'Protecting MQSeries objects' in the MQSeries System Administration for V5.1 of MQSeries for AIX, Compaq Tru64 UNIX, HP-UX, OS/2 Warp, Sun Solaris, and Windows NT, in the MQSeries for Windows User's Guide, or in the MQSeries System Administration book for your platform. - Note: On MQSeries for OS/390 it is possible for two userids to be checked.
+Specific details of userids used by the channel initiator on OS/390 can be found in the MQSeries for OS/390 System Setup Guide.